-This form outlines the necessary course work and academic plan for teacher certification.
-A copy it is available on D2L's MA Advisement site under Teacher Certification.
-This form must be completed by the end of the student's first semester of graduate studies and submitted to the Clinic Director with copies of all transcripts.
+The Formal Admission to Teacher Education (FATE) form outlines the necessary course work and academic plan for teacher certification.
+A copy of the form can be accessed on D2L's MA Advisement site under Teacher Certification.
+It must be submitted to the clinic Director with the following transcripts: